You can buy the books mentioned on this page on-line by

 think you should try to learn Thai, of course.

 So far the best medium to learn Thai I have encountered is the Courage CD-ROM.
 Find the current edition through Google.
-Another good source is the website Learning Thai, if you find your way in the massive amount of material there.
-There you can learn Thai for free.
-And yet a good source to lear Thai can be foud at Seasite
+Another good source can be found at Seasite.

 Nevertheless a good dictionary is also a necessary tool.
 You can buy one in Thailand, in any size you like, but you can also buy the Robertson dictionary, a good one, in a handy format to put in your pocket or handbag, at home.
 It contains the Thai words in transliteration as well as Thai printing: